barrelmaker97/dotfiles/nut/nut.md

 # Network UPS Tools (NUT) Configuration Guide
-This docuement covers how to setup a headless UPS monitoring server using the Network UPS Tools suite.
-NUT ([http://networkupstools.org](http://networkupstools.org)) is an extensible and highly configurable client/server application for monitoring and managing power sources.
-It includes a set of hardware-specific drivers, a server daemon (upsd), and clients like upsmon and upsc.

 This guide covers the steps to set up a headless UPS monitoring server using the Network UPS Tools (NUT) suite.
 NUT is an extensible and highly configurable client/server application for monitoring and managing power sources.
 It includes: